 The oldest is Jack Brockermeyer, the first son to play high school ball at All Saints Episcopal.
 He traded football pads for legal pads to attend Rice University and study economics and business, according to his LinkedIn.

 Then, there’s Luke Brockermeyer.
 The standout high school linebacker joined the Tom Herman’s Texas Longhorns in 2018.
-After a redshirt season, he was awarded a scholarship in 2019 and is on the roster for the 2020 season amidst the coronavirus pandemic.
+After a redshirt season, he was awarded a scholarship in 2019 and is looking to earn more playing time in 2021.

 The youngest, twins James and Tommy Brockermeyer, are the cream of the crop.
-247Sports ranks both as the No. 1 recruit at their respective positions, both are among the best players in Texas for the Class of 2021, and now, both plan to play college football for the same team.
+Both as top recruits at their respective positions, the Brockermeyer boys are among the best players in Texas for the Class of 2021, and now, both plan to play college football for the same team.

 We’ll start with Tommy.
-Listed at 6-foot-6 and 283 pounds, the nation’s No. 1 offensive lineman and No. 5 player overall regardless of position, according to the 247Sports Composite, is as elite they come.
+Listed at 6-foot-5 and 292 pounds, the nation’s No. 2 offensive tackle and No. 5 player overall regardless of position, according to the 247Sports Composite, is as elite they come.
 The Under Armour All-American and five-star offensive tackle picked Nick Saban’s Alabama Crimson Tide from a final five that also included Auburn, Clemson, LSU and Texas.

-Twin brother James is the No. 1 center of the 2021 recruiting class and 32nd-best high school football player in Texas.
-The four-star recruit checks in at 6-foot-3 and 273 pounds, just shy of his brother’s measurables, but possesses all the tools to play center or guard at an elite level.
+Twin brother James is the No. 13 interior offensive lineman of the 2021 recruiting class and 31st-best high school football player in Texas.
+The four-star recruit checks in at 6-foot-3 and 270 pounds, just shy of his brother’s measurables, but possesses all the tools to play center or guard at an elite level.
 Also committed to play in the Under Armour All-American game, James chose Alabama from a final four featuring Auburn, LSU and Texas.

 James Brockermeyer fielded at least 17 offers from the likes of Arizona State, Georgia Tech, Iowa, Nebraska, Oklahoma, Oklahoma State, Ole Miss, USC, Virginia and Washington State.

-I don’t think the Brockermeyer twins will have any problems standing out when they arrive in SEC country for the 2021 college football season.
+The Brockermeyer twins arrived in Tuscaloosa in January.
+I don’t think they’ll have any problems standing out in SEC country for the 2021 college football season.